safreita1/unmask/README.md

 # UnMask: Adversarial Detection and Defense in Deep Learning Through Building-Block Knowledge Extraction

-Accepted to IEEE Big Data 2021
+Accepted to IEEE Big Data 2021.
+Full paper can be found here: https://arxiv.org/pdf/2002.09576.pdf
 ### Overview:

 To combat adversarial attacks on deep learning models, we developed **UnMask**,